Continual Learning with Strong Experience Replay: Related Work

 \subsection{Regularization-based Methods}

-Regularization-based methods usually incorporate an additional penalty term into the loss function to prevent model changes in parameter or prediction spaces.
+Regularization-based methods usually incorporate an additional penalty term into the loss function to prevent model changes in parameter or prediction spaces~\cite{TIP2022_Ji}.
 Elastic Weight Consolidation (EWC)~\cite{PANS2017_kirkpatrick, ICML2018_Schwarz}, Synaptic Intelligence (SI)~\cite{ICML2017_Zenke}, and Riemmanian Walk (RW)~\cite{ECCV2018_Chaudhry} prevent the parameter changes between the new model and the old one.
-LwF~\cite{TPAMI2017_Li} mitigates forgetting with task-specific knowledge distillation.
+LwF~\cite{TPAMI2017_Li} and PASS~\cite{CVPR2021_Zhu} mitigate forgetting with task-specific knowledge distillation.
 Without any previous data for replay, recent studies~\cite{NIPS2020_Buzzega, NeuComp2021} show that these methods usually fail to handle class-incremental scenarios.
-Therefore, the regularization-based strategy is often simultaneously used with other CL approaches for better performance, such as iCaRL~\cite{CVPR2017_Rebuffi} and DER++~\cite{NIPS2020_Buzzega}.
-In this work, besides memorizing ground truth labels of previous samples, we also expect consistent model changes in the prediction space.
+Therefore, the regularization-based strategy is often simultaneously used with other CL approaches for better performance, such as iCaRL~\cite{CVPR2017_Rebuffi} and DER++~\cite{NIPS2020_Buzzega, TPAMI2022_Boschini}.
+In this work, besides memorizing ground truth labels of previous samples, we also seek consistent logit distributions.
+Therefore, we incorporate two consistency losses as model regularization to reduce forgetting.